tldr-pages/tldr/pages/common/hg.md

 # hg

 > Mercurial - a distributed source control management system.
-> Some subcommands such as `hg commit` have their own usage documentation.
+> Some subcommands such as `commit` have their own usage documentation.
 > More information: <https://www.mercurial-scm.org>.

 - Execute a Mercurial command: